Counsel To The Profession: Legal Services For Lawyers

 - Legal malpractice actions.
 Lawyers sometimes commit errors or omissions causing damage to their clients.
 We have handled these cases on behalf of victims as part of our civil practice for many years.
 If you have a client who has been injured by legal malpractice and you would prefer not to bring the case yourself, you may contact us for an evaluation as to whether and on what basis we would handle the claim.

-- Contingent fee business litigation: We have handled a broad range of commercial litigation on contingent fees.
-If you have a client with a substantial commercial or business claim, and if the client cannot afford to litigate the matter on an hourly basis, we are willing to assess the claim to determine if it is one we can handle on a contingent basis or on some other non-standard fee arrangement.
+- Contingent fee business litigation: We have handled a broad range of commercial litigation on contingency fees.
+If you have a client with a substantial commercial or business claim, and if the client cannot afford to litigate the matter on an hourly basis, we are willing to assess the claim to determine if it is one we can handle on a contingency basis or on some other non-standard fee arrangement.

 - Unusual or problem cases: We are happy to evaluate unusual cases or potential cases and willing to discuss non-standard or creative fee arrangements for clients with cases that are not run-of-the-mill.
 If you have a client with a “strange claim” and you are not sure you want to take it on, don’t hesitate to call us for a free consultation.
 We sometimes pay forwarding fees on unusual or problem cases depending on the nature of the claim.